How to Make Hot Pepper Jelly – Gifts From the Kitchen

 Instructions

-• Peppers and apricots should be diced finely and evenly.
+- Dice sweet peppers and apricots finely and evenly.
 Smaller pieces will look more decorative and will be less likely to float to surface of jar.

-• Cut hot peppers into very small pieces.
-Keep some seeds for added heat.
+- Cut hot peppers into very small pieces.
+Keep some white pith and seeds for added heat.
+Use a combination of different hot peppers if you wish.

-• Wipe rim with clean cloth and seal with hot sealing lid.
+- Wipe rim with clean cloth and seal with sealing lid.

 Notes